Severson-Group/eMach/docs/source/getting_started/tutorials/bspm_opti_tutorial/index.rst

 ----------------

 Congratulations!
 You have successfully used ``eMach`` to run a multi-physics, multi-objective optimization!
-You can now attempt optimizating BSPM machines for different objectives and compare the resulting designs from those obtained with this optimization.
+You can now attempt optimizing BSPM machines for different objectives and compare the resulting designs from those obtained with this optimization.